IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Classes/BotContext.md

 | ----------------- | ------------------------------------------------------ |
 | `records`         | List of records to be upserted                         |
 | `externalIdField` | Field name of the external id for the provided objects |

 ---

+## Classes

+### NoReplyOptionException

+Exception that is thrown when there is no possibility to reply to the user.
+For example, when the update was received from a non-chat event

+**Inheritance**

+NoReplyOptionException

+---